ministryofjustice/security-guidance/docs/password-managers.md

 # Password Managers

-[Ministry of Justice \(MoJ\) guidance](passwords.md) makes clear that you should have different passwords for different services.
+[guidance](passwords.md) makes clear that you should have different passwords for different services.
 These passwords must be complex.

 But how do you remember all these different passwords?

 The simplest way is to use a [Password Manager](https://en.wikipedia.org/wiki/Password_manager).
 If you have lots of different, and complex, passwords for all your accounts, using a password manager makes life much easier.

-This article provides guidance on using password managers within the MoJ.
+This article provides guidance on using password managers within the .

 ## Password managers and vaults

 A password manager stores sensitive information in an encrypted form.
 Password managers are sometimes called password vaults.

-In the MoJ, password managers are tools that you might use for your personal accounts.
+In the , password managers are tools that you might use for your personal accounts.
 Password vaults are tools that a team of people might use to look after details for shared accounts.

 Password vaults usually have extra strong access controls, such as hardware tokens.